Today we’ll explain everything there is to know about MTG Godzilla cards. We’ll answer the following questions:

 Wizards of the Coast (company that makes Magic cards) partnered with Toho Corporation, who owns the right to lots of different Godzilla characters.
 The results of that partnership are Godzilla Series Monster cards.

 These are alternate art cards for 19 creatures from Ikoria.
 Each are features a different Godzilla with an alternate name.
-The actual card name is written bellow the Godzilla name.
+The actual card name is written below the Godzilla name.

 How Many MTG Godzilla Cards Exist?